darrenaitken/octopus-demo/README.md

 manage.py runserver 8000
 ```

-You can now access the API endpoint with data here:
+You can now access the API endpoint with data here to test it works:
 [API EndPoint URL](<http://127.0.0.1:8000/graphql#operationName=getProductById&query=query%20getProductById%20%7B%0A%20%20product(productId%3A%201)%20%7B%0A%20%20%20%20id%0A%20%20%20%20name%0A%20%20%20%20power%0A%20%20%20%20description%0A%20%20%20%20price%0A%20%20%20%20quantity%0A%20%20%20%20brand%0A%20%20%20%20weight%0A%20%20%20%20height%0A%20%20%20%20width%0A%20%20%20%20length%0A%20%20%20%20modelCode%0A%20%20%20%20colour%0A%20%20%20%20imgUrl%0A%20%20%7D%0A%7D%0A>)